SerenityOS/serenity/Base/usr/share/man/man6/Flood.md

 ## Settings

-The size of the board and the color scheme can be changed in the settings.
+The size of the board can be changed in the settings.

+The color scheme of the board dynamically adapts to the system color scheme.